 |

-Any Routine Requests emails practitioners receive will include the following footer with a direct link to manage their email notifications.
-To learn more, head to: How can I turn on/off email notifications? |
+All Routine Requests emails include a footer with a direct link for practitioners to manage their email notifications.
+To learn more: How can I turn on/off email notifications? |

 3c.
 Patient Emails